PdxCodeGuild/class_lemur/2 Flask/labs/02 Programming 102 Labs Redux.md

 # Note: this is missing the success and failure views, be sure to add those!
 ```

-Make sure each template has a link back to the home page.
+Make sure each template has a links to any other appropriate pages.